neftjs/neft/types/basics/item/pointer.coffee.md

 		onLazySignalInitialized = (pointer, name) ->
-			Impl.attachItemSignal.call pointer, 'pointer', name # TODO: send here an item
+			Impl.attachItemSignal.call pointer, 'pointer', name # TODO: send here an item return

-			if name is 'onPress' or name is 'onRelease' intitializePressed pointer
-			if name is 'onEnter' or name is 'onExit' initializeHover pointer
-			return

 		@SIGNALS = ['onClick', 'onPress', 'onRelease',